 WHAT STEPS TO FOLLOW

-In a large soup pot, on medium heat add the the veggie broth + water with the ginger.
+In a large soup pot, on medium heat add the veggie broth + water with the ginger.
 Bring up to a boil, add the chopped carrots and reduce to a simmer.

-In a small bowl wish the miso with a few tablespoons of warm water until the miso is incorporated and not clumpy.
+In a small bowl whisk the miso with a few tablespoons of warm water until the miso is incorporated and not clumpy.
 Stir half the miso into the soup, taste if it needs more salt add the rest of the miso.
 Check seasoning at this point and adjust with salt + pepper.

 Turn off heat.
 Remove the ginger pieces and discard.

 Add the cooked elbow pasta, the green onions.

 If you are going to eat then when serving at the chopped avocado, additional green o, ion and some lime juice.
 If you are going to freeze than let the soup cool completely before storing in an airtight container.